 The Mackie SRT215 is a powerful and well-designed powered speaker that packs a serious punch.
 Loud and clear with an excellent balance across the full range of frequencies.
 Great for delivering excellent audio for large venues where you need to fill the room with sound.
 Easy-to-use tuning options and Bluetooth connectivity are features that elevate it to the next level.

-If you need powered PA speakers the Mackie SRT215 is one of the best PA speakers currently available.
+If you need powered PA speakers the Mackie SRT215 is one of the best 15 inch PA speakers currently available.

 Read our full Mackie SRT215 review for more detailed information.

 - Quality Sound – Tonal range is clean and smooth with excellent clarity.
-Simple presets are effective and allow for customizing the sound.
+Fantastic depth in the low end, warm mids, and crisp highs.

 EV EKX 15P Review